bloominstituteoftechnology/node-db3-project/README.md

 - Display the name and quantity of the products ordered in order with Id 10251.
 Sort by ProductName.
 Returns 3 records.

+select p.ProductName, o.Quantity
+from 'OrderDetail' as o
+join 'Product' as p on o.ProductId= p.Id where OrderId = 10251
+order by p.ProductName;

 - Display the OrderID, curstomer's Company Name and the employee's Last Name for every order.
 All columns should be labeled clearly.
 Returns 16,789 records.